kgar/foundry-vtt-tidy-5e-sheets/README.md

 ## Installation

+It is preferable to install this module through Foundry, the Forge bazaar, or a similar interface for official Foundry pacakges.
-During beta testing, this module is installable manually by URL.
-It is not included in the Foundry modules list.
+However, for those who wish to test the latest features before they release, this module is installable manually by URL.

-> [!IMPORTANT]
-> Uninstall original Tidy5e Sheet before installing this module.

 Manual installation instructions: